 If you live in or around the Dorrigo area and have some seed you’ve saved, or are currently growing something in your garden to save its seed, we’d love you to donate some to Dorrigo Seed Savers so we can share it with the community.
 We have a seed donation box at the bottom of our seed display rack at the Dorrigo Library.
 In the box you’ll find a small form to fill out, so we know how to label your seed when we package it up.
 Thank you!
 The more people saving seed the better!

-The Awareness Garden is a project of the Dorrigo Seed Savers, aimed at showing what can be grown here, and using the plants to harvest seed.
-A wide range of locally acclimatised seed is available from the Seed Savers group – see us at the Dorrigo Community Markets.
+The Awareness Garden (situated at the Dandarrga Landcare Nursery within the Dorrigo Showgrounds) is a project of the Dorrigo Seed Savers, aimed at showing what can be grown here, and using the plants to harvest seed.
+A wide range of locally acclimatised seed is available from the Seed Savers group – see us at the Made in Dorrigo Day Markets.
 We may also have seedlings, cuttings and rhizomes, depending on the time of year.

 Facebook: Dorrigo Seed Savers & Awareness Garden